jiayi-99/CiS422-pj1-debug/README.md

 ## test

-there is a geojson_example.json I downloaded from Official website.
+There is a geojson_example.json I downloaded from Official website.

 You can also use geojson_example.json provided coordinates to test, but if you expand the distance between the coordinates (like500 meters), a system prompt will pop up, showing an error.